siberfx/lara-meta/README.md

 Once Meta Tags is installed you need to register the service provider with the application.
 Open up `config/app.php` and find the `providers` key.

+## if you are using Laravel 5.5+ you dont need to add providers and aliases
 ```php
 'providers' => array(